-The Parent Company records the present value of estimated costs of legal and constructive obligations required to restore oil fields in the period in which the obligation is incurred.
+The Group's P&A liability where it has a present legal or constructive obligation as a result of past events, and it is possible that an outflow of resources will be required to settle the obligation, and a reliable estimate of the amount of obligation can be made.
 The nature of these restoration activities includes dismantling and removing structures, rehabilitating wells and platforms, and dismantling operating facilities.
-The obligation generally arises when the asset is installed, or the environment is disturbed at the production location.
+The obligation generally arises when the asset is installed or the environment is disturbed at the production location.
 When the liability is initially recognized, the present value of the estimated cost is capitalized by increasing the carrying amount of the related oil assets.
 Over time, the discounted liability is increased for the change in present value based on the discount rates that reflect current market assessments and the risks specific to the liability.
-The periodic unwinding of the discount is recognized in the Parent Company statement of income under "Interest expense".
-Additional disturbances or changes in P&A costs will be recognized as additions or charges to the corresponding assets and provision for decommissioning when they occur.
+The periodic unwinding of the discount is recognized in the consolidated statement of income under "Interest expense".
+Additional disturbances or changes in P&A costs will be recognized as additions or charges to the corresponding assets and P&A liability when they occur.

-Where decommissioning is conducted systematically over the life of the operation, rather than at the time of closure, provision is made for the estimated outstanding continuous decommissioning work at each end of the reporting period and the cost is charged to the Parent Company statement of income.
-For closed oil fields, changes to estimated costs are recognized immediately in the Parent Company statement of income.
+Where decommissioning is conducted systematically over the life of the operation, rather than at the time of closure, provision is made for the estimated outstanding continuous decommissioning work at each end of the reporting period and the cost is charged to the consolidated statement of income.
+For closed oil fields, changes to estimated costs are recognized immediately in the consolidated statement of financial position.